Kartikvyas1604/Meshcrypt/docs/USER-GUIDE.md

 ### Private Token Swaps

-MeshCrypt includes a built-in DEX with privacy:
+Zetaris includes a built-in DEX with privacy:

 #### Swap Tokens
 1. Tap **"Swap"** in the home screen